 Sometimes, being precise and straight to the point is the best way to be when it comes to writing.
 Nowadays, our screens and content, both on and offline, are dominated by written words.
 In a world where attention spans can sometimes surprisingly surpass a few seconds if you’re writing web content, you need to grab your reader, and fast.

-Plain English is the way forward.
-So to give you a helping hand on how to incorporate it into your content, use these six handpicked tricks and tips below.
+Plain English is the way forward, so to give you a helping hand on how to incorporate it into your content, use these six handpicked tricks and tips below.

 Always aim for a maximum of 20 words per sentence.
 This ensures your sentences are short, easy to read and make sense to the vast majority of your readers.
-By writing in shorter sentences, you help eliminate the risk of miscommunication and create an impact to your readers.
+By writing in shorter sentences, you eliminate the risk of miscommunication and create an impact on your readers.
 It’s good to mix it up sometimes, however.

 This is the opposite of passive voice.
 Passive voice sentences are boring, difficult to read and can be off-putting extremely quickly.
 Instead, try incorporating active voice into your content.
 This means you should always be typing out your sentences for your web content in the same way as you would speak them out loud.
 This is why you should always proofread and edit aloud, so you can catch the sentences that make no sense.

 Not everybody is born to be a natural writer and it can take time to develop your skills until they are perfect.
 To give you a hand, here is a list of a couple of readily available online tools that can make your writing tasks easier.

 - Easy Word Count – Keep your content short and to the point with this free online tool that allows you to easily track your word counts.

 - Cite It In – Add professional style references and citations to your web pages.

 - State Of Writing – A free online resource where you can develop your skills and learn from useful educational guides.